phetdam/touketsu/README.rst

    git clone https://github.com/phetdam/touketsu
    make install

 This will perform a user install by default.
+If you have a virtual environment activated, you may perform a root install by replacing ``make install`` with ``make root_install``.

 After installing, check that the package is properly working using the interpreter, for example